 Preliminary observations on the use of ertugliflozin in the management of hyperinsulinaemia and laminitis in 51 horses: A case series – Sundra Kelty & Rendle 2022

-What does the medication Invokana® and Steglatro® do for EMS horses?
+What do the medications Invokana® and Steglatro® do for EMS horses?

-There are even horses who have had relief from laminitis pain without dramatic drops in their insulin.
+There are even horses that have had relief from laminitis pain without dramatic drops in their insulin.
 This new medication for EMS may well be among the best choices for horses and ponies.

 Are there side effects with Invokana® and Steglatro®?

 The most common side effect in other species, particularly humans, is urinary tract infections.
-These occur because the high glucose in the urine is feeding bacteria in the urinary tract.
-This has not been a problem to date with horses but it’s a good idea to observe your horse carefully for signs of urinary tract infection.
+These occur because the high glucose in the urine feeds bacteria in the urinary tract.
+This has not been a problem to date with horses, but it’s a good idea to observe your horse carefully for signs of urinary tract infection.

-Are there other drugs to be avoided when using new medication for EMS?
+Are there other drugs to be avoided when using a new medication for EMS?

-Research has shown that concurrent use of NSAID drugs – nonsteroidal anti-inflammatories like phenylbutazone, flunixin, aspirin, firocoxib and others – increases the risk of impaired kidney function.
+Research has shown that concurrent use of NSAID drugs (non-steroidal anti-inflammatory medications) such as phenylbutazone, flunixin, aspirin, firocoxib and others may increase the risk of impaired kidney function when used alongside SGLT2 inhibitor medications.

-Horses taking SGLT2i drugs should have plentiful water and a guaranteed intake of at least 30 grams of salt per 500 kg body weight in cool weather and 60 plus grams in hot weather.
-NSAIDs should be used very judiciously, if at all.
+Horses receiving SGLT2 inhibitor drugs should always have unrestricted access to fresh water and a guaranteed intake of salt to maintain hydration.
+As a guideline, horses should receive at least 30 grams of salt per 500 kg body weight in cool weather, and 60 grams or more in hot weather.

 Does the new medication for EMS have any complications?